mattmole/mattmole.github.io/me.markdown

 ---
 layout: page
-title: Page Title
+title: About me
-description: This is the page description.
+description: A little bit about me...
 background: '/images/bg.jpg'
 ---